Explore health content from A to Z.

 The first sign of shingles is usually pain, burning, tingling, or itching on one part of your face or body.
 You may also feel as if you have the flu, with fever and chills.

 A red rash with small blisters appears within a few days.
 The blisters can occur anywhere, but they’re most common on the back, chest, or abdomen.
 They usually appear on only one side of the body, spreading along the nerve pathway that held the virus.
 The rash can also form around an eye, along one side of the face or neck, or in the mouth.
-In a few people, shingles appear on more than one part of the body at once.
+In a few people, usually those with weakened immune systems, shingles appear on more than one part of the body at once.

 After a few days, the blisters become dry and form a crust.
 The crust falls off in days to weeks.
 The blisters generally do not leave scars.

 For most people, shingles heals on its own in a few weeks.
 But treatment with medications can help relieve pain, speed healing, and reduce the risk of complications.
-These medications include antivirals and steroids.
+These medications include antiviral medications and steroids.
 To care for your symptoms:

 Apply cool compresses to your skin or soak in a cool bath.